Over 400,000 German prisoners of war have been brought to America during World War II.

 Inside the camp Sam Demsky, as part of a secret government program, tries to teach the prisoners about democracy and ends up involved with the headstrong Gruden daughter, Hildy.

 Their lives intertwine inside and outside the barbed wire, with friends and lovers betrayed and reconciled.

-John is working on a screenplay adaptation of Prisoner Moon.
+John has completed his screenplay adaptation of Prisoner Moon.